culturesofknowledge/site-portal/README.md

 Choose "docker-compose.yaml" or "docker-compose-dev.yaml"

 - Install git, docker and docker-compose
+- Clone this code.
+(You might want to add read only access for the server)
-- export won't work with sudo, so if you need to use sudo with docker change into root first, then: export MYSQL_ROOT_PASSWORD="PASSWORD-HERE"
+- Create a password.
+Export won't work with sudo, so if you need to use sudo with docker change into root first.
+Then type: export MYSQL_ROOT_PASSWORD="PASSWORD-HERE"
+- Add any old databases to mysql-emlo/data
 - docker-compose build
-- docker-compose up
+- docker-compose up -d
-- Load the database if you have old data
+  - the timing may be a little off creating databases so you may need to docker-compose stop and docker-compse start everything again.
+- If you are moving from another server:
   - Copy any added files to omkea/files and wordpress/wp-content/uploads
+      (e.g.)
+      tar -zcvf wordpress-uploads.tar.gz uploads
+      tar -zxvf wordpress-uploads-2017-07-17_12-57.tar.gz -C ../wp-emlo-catalogues/wp-catalogues/wp-content/uploads

+  - Load the databases (see below)
+  - You may need to visit the omeka admin pages to upgrade the database
+  - You may need to upgrade the plugins too.

+## Cleaning an already installed server
+To delete all data and start clean (this will destroy the mysql database, so only do if you have a backup):

+	docker-compose down
+    rm -rf vol-mysql/data  # remove mysql database docker-compose build --no-cache

-# Install docker and compose on RedHat
+## Install docker and compose on RedHat

 Docker-engine: